Persie0/SimplyTranslate-dart/README.md

 # Info
 - You can use https://pub.dev/packages/audioplayers for playing the TTS.
-- Instance "tl.vern.cc" got blacklisted as it is the only instance that throws an error when used (excessively).
+- Instance "tl.vern.cc" is blacklisted as it is the only instance that throws an error when used (excessively).

 # Credits and copyright
 Gabriel Pacheco